arindamdas007/AtliQ_Hospitality_Analysis_Using_PowerBI/README.md

 ---

 ### ❗ Problem Statement
-AtliQ Grands, a luxury hotel chain, experienced a **decline in revenue and occupancy rates** in recent months despite steady customer traffic.
-Management lacked a unified dashboard to monitor performance across cities, booking channels, and room categories.
+AtliQ Grands, a leading five-star hotel chain in India, is losing market share and revenue in the luxury/business segment due to strong competitor strategies and ineffective management decisions.
+To address this, the management seeks to adopt Business and Data Intelligence for informed decision-making, but currently lacks an in-house analytics team.In response to this challenge, the management decided to onboard external data analytics expertise to uncover actionable insights from historical booking and revenue data.
+The goal is to build a centralized dashboard that empowers the revenue team to identify performance gaps, optimize pricing strategies, and improve channel efficiency across properties.
 The **Revenue Management Team** needed a **centralized Power BI dashboard** to:
 - Track KPIs like *Occupancy %, RevPAR, ADR,* and *Guest Ratings*.
 - Identify underperforming properties or booking channels.
 - Provide actionable insights for pricing and operational improvements.